movementlabsxyz/movement-docs/docs/general/Introduction/move_components.md

 The transaction lifecycle within a Move-based chain involves:

-1. **Submission**: A transaction is submitted to the mempool.
+1. **Submission**:

-2. **Sequencing**: The sequencer extracts a batch of transactions from the mempool and orders them.
+A user submits a transaction to the Movement Network.
+After basic validation, the transaction is placed into the mempool, awaiting inclusion.

+2. **Sequencing**:

+Authorized sequencers (Leader node) pull transactions from the mempool and arrange them into transaction batches (partial ordering).
+These batches are then forwarded to the Data Availability (DA) service, which provides the final ordering step by forming proto-blocks.

-3. **Data Publication**: The sequencer publishes the transaction data to the DA service.
+3. **Data Publication**:
-4. **Execution**: The executor processes the transactions, resulting in a new L2 state.
-5. **Settlement**: The new state is published to L1 in the bridge contract for final settlement.

-This process ensures efficient and secure transaction finality.
+The sequencer, via the DA service, posts digests of these transaction batches to Celestia.
+This ensures the data is publicly available and creates a fully ordered record that the Movement Network can retrieve.

+4. **Execution**:

+Once proto-blocks are retrieved, a node executes the transactions (e.g., using the Move VM).
+This updates the Movement Network state.
+The node then packages the executed proto-blocks into finalized Movement Blocks, including the new state root and other metadata.

+5. **Settlement**:

+Multiple Movement Blocks are periodically aggregated into a super-block.
+The resulting state digest for the super-block is written to an L1 contract as a post-confirmation.
+Once settled, the Movement Network recognizes that state as finalized.
+Nodes read the settled confirmation from L1 to update their local state databases.